What is an introductory care agency?

 Benefits of using an introductory agency

 - Using an introductory agency will give you access to carers that have been pre-approved by the organisation.
 They will match you with a professional who will be most suitable for your situation.
-All the carers are vetted (background and criminal record checks) and trained so you can be sure they can deliver a certain standard of care.
+All the carers are vetted (background and criminal record checks) and trained so you can expect them to deliver a certain standard of care.

-- Introductory agencies are usually cheaper than going through a live-in care agency, so could be a good option if you’re happy to take a more hands-on approach to organising care.
+- Introductory agencies are usually cheaper than going through a domiciliary care agency, so could be a good option if you’re happy to take a more hands-on approach.
 If you’re willing to directly manage the carer, you may be able to save money.

 - Some people find organising care this way gives them more choice and flexibility.
 For instance, you get to choose what to prioritise in a care plan and who you’d like to employ.